Colchester Institute Skip To Main Content

 The College has a separate procedure for allegations of concerns and low-level concerns made about staff, volunteers, contractors, sub-contractors and Governors.
 These can be found in the People and Culture section of the College portal or for non-College learners/staff can be requested from the People and Culture department.

-Please see section 5 for definition of intimate personal relationship
+20. Intimate Personal Relationships between Staff, Learners and Apprentices Please see section 5 for definition of intimate personal relationship

-It is vital that all staff, volunteers, contractors, sub contractors and Governor’s at the College understand the level of professional conduct expected of them in respect of intimate personal relationships with learners and apprentices at all times.
+It is vital that all staff, volunteers, contractors, sub-contractors and Governor’s at the College understand the level of professional conduct expected of them in respect of intimate personal relationships with learners and apprentices at all times.

 The Sexual Offences Act 2003 makes it an offence for a person over 18 (e.g., a lecturer or other member of staff) to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child, even if the relationship is consensual.
 It can also potentially be an offence under this Act for a staff member to have a sexual relationship with an adult at risk.